kdeldycke/awesome-engineering-team-management/readme.md

 The environment we work in shapes us.
 Perks too.

-- [The impact of the 'open' workspace on human collaboration](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2017.0239) - TL;DR: open-plan offices decrease face-to-face collaboration.
+- [The impact of the 'open' workspace on human collaboration](https://royalsocietypublishing.org/doi/full/10.1098/rstb.2017.0239) - Open-plan offices decrease face-to-face collaboration.
 - [Noise, Cognitive Function, and Worker Productivity](https://joshuatdean.com/wp-content/uploads/2020/02/NoiseCognitiveFunctionandWorkerProductivity.pdf) - “An increase of 10 dB reduces productivity by approximately 5%.”
 - [The Elves Leave Middle Earth – Sodas Are No Longer Free](https://steveblank.com/2009/12/21/the-elves-leave-middle-earth-%E2%80%93-soda%E2%80%99s-are-no-longer-free/) - Company stopped providing free soda.
 The engineers were very upset, but it was just soda and they could afford it.
 But really it wasn't soda.
 Soda was the canary in the coal mine, triggering an exodus of its best engineers.